- William C. Rudin | REBNY Chairperson

 REBNY regularly surveys its residential and commercial brokerage division members to measure their confidence in the New York City real estate market now and six months from now.
 Survey results are published quarterly with a maximum index of 10.

 The Commercial Broker Confidence Index (which focuses only on the Commercial Brokerage Division responses) in the fourth quarter of 2017 was 7.41, a large increase of 1.14 since brokers were surveyed about the third quarter of 2017.
 The responses to each survey question improved compared to the Third Quarter of 2017.

 Responses to the question asking brokers’ assessment of the current sales financing market were indexed 8.00, an improvement of 1.24 since the third quarter of 2017, and responses to the question asking about commissions six months from now were indexed at 7.25, a bump of 1.03 since the third quarter of 2017.

-One broker mused about their busy workload, “everyone seems to be waiting for something ‘bad to happen,’” while another expected the upturn to last last writing “sellers are adjusting price expectations and jolting buyers off the sidelines.”
-The commercial real estate broker confidence is shifting in a positive direction reflected by the indexed results and the comments shown below.
+One broker mused about their busy workload, “everyone seems to be waiting for something ‘bad to happen,’” while another expected the upturn to last, writing: “sellers are adjusting price expectations and jolting buyers off the sidelines.”
+The commercial real estate broker confidence is shifting in a positive direction reflected by the indexed results and brokers' comments.